 In certain circumstances the filing date or campaign period may be extended.

-Third party advertisers are required to register with the city clerk prior to incurring any expenses for advertisements or receiving any contributions.
-Individuals wishing to register must schedule an appointment with the city clerk by e-mailing email@example.com or by calling 519-822-1260 extension 5603.
+Third party advertisers are required to register prior to incurring any expenses for advertisements or receiving any contributions.
+Individuals wishing to register must schedule an appointment by emailing [email protected] or calling 519-837-5625.

 The maximum contribution from a single contributor is $1,200 to a registered third party advertiser and a total of $5,000 to two or more registered third party advertisers in a municipality.
 These limits do not apply to contributions by a registered third party advertiser to itself and, if the registered third party is an individual, by his or her spouse.